Ironclad-Project/Gloire/README.md

 KINX_CONFIG_FILE=jinx-config-riscv64 ./build-support/makeiso.sh # Create the image.
 ```

+Regardless of architecture, if instead of building all packages, building
+a minimal command-line only environment is desired, instead of `build-all`, one
+can do `build base`.

-Both routes will generate a bootable disk image that can be burned to
+Any of those routes will generate a bootable disk image that can be burned to
 storage media or be booted by several emulators.

 A list of the tools needed for compilation of the OS are: